What Is Reinvestment Risk?

 An Example of Reinvestment Risk

-For example, an investor constructs a portfolio of bond at a time when prevailing yields are running around 5 percent.
+Suppose that an investor constructs a portfolio of bonds at a time when prevailing yields are running at around 5 percent.
 Among his bond purchases, the investor buys a 5-year $100,000 treasury note, with the expectation of receiving $5,000 a year in annual income.

 In the course of that five-year period, however, prevailing rates on this particular bond class fall to 2 percent.
-The good news is that the bondholder receives all scheduled 5 percent interest payments, as agreed, and at maturity receives full $100,000 of principal, also as agreed.
-So what's the problem?
+The good news is that the bondholder receives all scheduled 5-percent interest payments, as agreed, and at maturity receives the full $100,000 of principal, also as agreed.

-The problem is that if now the investor buys another bond in the same class, he'll no longer receive 5 percent interest payments.
-The investor has to put the cash back to work at the lower rates.
+But there's a problem.
+Now, if the investor buys another bond in the same class, he'll no longer receive 5-percent interest payments.
+The investor has to put the cash back to work at the lower prevailing rates.
 Now, that same $100,000 generates only $2,000 each year rather the $5,000 annual payments he received on the earlier note.